geosop/LEVEL-IIA/README.md

 # Level II-A post-endpoint randomisation benchmark

-Reproducible benchmark pipeline for the Perspective **"Testing past-adapted accounts of anticipatory EEG with post-endpoint randomisation."**
+Reproducible benchmark pipeline for the Perspective **"Testing past-adapted accounts of anticipatory EEG by post-endpoint randomisation."**

 This repository qualifies the locked Level II-A analysis pipeline on **simulated data with known generating processes**.
 It is a design-stage falsification and